balikis-Gbadamosi/balikis-Gbadamosi.github.io/_pages/teaching-philosophy.md

 any single course.
 The resources I make available will go beyond textbooks.
 I intend to connect students with university mental health services, food assistance programs, and campus wellness activities.
-I also plan to send weekend email broadcasts — a space for motivational quotes, educational memes, and poetry — that remind students their instructor sees them as whole people.
+I also plan to send weekend email broadcasts, a space for motivational quotes, educational memes, and poetry,that remind students their instructor sees them as whole people.

 Assessment in my classroom will reflect my belief that learning is a